 Galantamine m/r capsules 8mg, 16mg, 24mg

 |Rivastigmine capsules 1.5mg, 3mg, 4.5mg, 6mg; patch 4.6mg/24 hours and 9.5mg/24 hours|

 |In line with NICE guidance||Memantine tablets 10mg, 20mg; treatment initiation pack 7x5mg, 7x10mg, 7x15mg and 7x20mg; oral drops 5mg/actuation|

 - See COMPASS therapeutic notes on the management of dementia.

-- See NICE NG97 Dementia: assessment, management and support for people living with dementia and their carers, June 2018.
+- See NICE NG97 Dementia: assessment, management and support for people living with dementia and their carers, June 2018 and BMJ visual summary.